Private Test For Heart Disease

 • Atrial fibrillation (AF)

-• Are from a black, Asian or minority ethnic background
+• Belonging to a black, Asian, or minority ethnic background

 Our full body private health checks are designed for busy people who want to take control of their health.
-Our tests are quick, accurate, convenient and completely stress-free.
-No waiting for an appointment, no invasive procedures, no embarrassing questions, no long travel times and no busy waiting rooms.
+They are quick, accurate, convenient, and stress-free, with no long waits or invasive procedures.

 FAQs